Battle of the Saintes: Reactions

 There was widespread celebration in Britain upon news of the victory.
 In the newspaper Cumberland Pacquet it was noted, "A joy unknown for years past seemed to spread itself amongst all ranks of people."
-On his return Rodney was feted as a hero, and a number of cartoons and caricatures were created to commemorate the victory.
+On his return Rodney was fêted as a hero, and a number of cartoons and caricatures were created to commemorate the victory.
 He presented the Comte de Grasse personally to King George III as a prisoner, and was created a peer with £2,000 a year settled on the title in perpetuity.
 A number of paintings were commissioned to celebrate his victory, notably by Thomas Gainsborough and Joshua Reynolds.
 Hood was also elevated to the peerage, whilst Drake and Affleck were made baronets.